edgarkech/electric-adv-motorcycle/README.md

 Nice to have:
 - capable of doing some gravel and light offroad stuff (more than 160mm suspension travel, 19" or 21" front wheel)

 This github repository is all about organizing and starting up this project.
-I will start with some wiki pages explaining my motivation, detailing the requirements and of course collecting information.
+I will start with some wiki pages explaining my motivation, detailing the requirements and of course collecting information (find it here: https://github.com/edgarkech/electric-adv-motorcycle/wiki).